 Because many foods eaten at the Thanksgiving dinner table are consumed annually, this holiday provides an excellent opportunity for your child to learn about and try new foods.
 Aim for a colorful plate of vegetables, fruit, carbohydrates and lean protein.
 Our suggestion is to incorporate a green vegetable such as Brussels sprouts or green beans, choose a seasonal fruit such as stewed apples or cranberries, select bright orange sweet potatoes, butternut squash or another starchy vegetable as the carbohydrate, and round out the balanced plate with white turkey meat as a source of lean, high quality protein.
 It is important to focus on the balance of these food groups as holiday meals can often be carbohydrate heavy.
 MyPlate guidelines demonstrate a great visual representation of food groups.
 By encouraging children to eat new dishes, they are able to expand their palate and hopefully incorporate these new foods routinely throughout the year.

-Thanksgiving is a wonderful time to spend time with family and friends and express appreciation for all the loved ones in your life.
-While nutrition is always important, it’s also important to have your kids understand that occasional indulgences still can be incorporated into a healthy diet.
-By involving your kids in the meal planning process and teaching them effective strategies on how to balance their Thanksgiving plate, your family can find a balance between eating healthy and consuming delicious food this holiday.
+During this abnormal year, Thanksgiving is a wonderful time to express appreciation for all of the loved ones in your life—even if you may not be able to share the holiday with them this year. .
+By involving your kids in the meal planning process and teaching them effective strategies on how to balance their Thanksgiving plate, your family can find a balance between eating healthy and making the most out of this holiday.